FriendsOfEpub/blitz-tasks/recipes/epubtype2aria.md

 }
 ```

 You can’t either have a `doc-footnote` for `section`.
-But instead of adding another “search & replace”, we’ll add it to the one we have just created, leveraling the CSS selector syntax:
+But instead of adding another “search & replace”, we’ll add it to the one we have just created, leveraging the CSS selector syntax:

 ```
 {